keyboard_arrow_up

 Batch

-The result of a mixing operation.
+The final product of a rubber mixing process.

 Blank